metarhia/do/readme.md

 ## Do#success(fn:Function?)

-  Set an success callback or trigger a success.
+  Set a success callback or trigger a success.

-  If a todo is done without errors and success callback is defined it will be called by Do#done only ONCE.
+  If all todos are done without errors - success callback will be called Do#done.
+  Success callback is called ONLY ONCE.

   Examples: